scummvm/scummvm/doc/docportal/get_started/ios.rst

 Go to the `ScummVM downloads page <https://www.scummvm.org/downloads>`_ and download the recommended ``.deb`` or ``.ipa`` package.
 When the device asks how to open the file, choose Filza.

 Ensure the package is saved somewhere in the ``/var/mobile/`` directory.
-It should default to ``/var/mobile/Documents/``, which is fine.
+It defaults to ``/var/mobile/Documents/``, which is fine.
 Tap on the file and then tap **Install** in the upper right corner to install ScummVM.

 Restart your device for the install to complete.